 Somewhere after a nearly defaulted school loan and a declined credit card (or two), I decided it’s time I #GetMyFinancialLife together.
 I started by making the most brilliant budget where instead of eating out I saved all that money.
 Then BAM!
 All my financial issues were gone!
 Credit Score improved!
 And I lived happily ever after …

 Now for #thetruthdotcom

 It was very difficult for me to change my spending habits.
 It took practice, some wins, some losses & most of all discipline (something I’m notorious for having 0 of!)
 The following are 3 Steps I took to improve my financial sitch.

 Step 1: Make wise financial goals.

-For me it was unreasonable to expect to go from saving $36 monthly to saving $500.
-Instead I stuck with an attainable challenge of saving $25 weekly.
-(Thats 200 beans by the end of the month!)
+It’s unreasonable to expect to go from saving $36 monthly to saving $500.
+Instead stuck with an attainable challenge of saving maybe $25 weekly.
+(That’s 200 beans by the end of the month!)

 Step 2: Prepare for success!

 Remember I mentioned how I had 0 discipline?
 I had to leave my credit & debit cards at home and only carry cash for things I needed each day.
 I also got in the habit of paying my bills as soon as I got paid.
 That way I didn’t even have the money to blow!